Conducting a Midterm Evaluation

 Assembling a Midterm Evaluation Form

-You might ask two simple questions, to which students write their answers anonymously: What are we doing in section that is helping you learn?
+You might ask two simple questions (to which students provide anonymous answers): What are we doing in section that is helping you learn?
 What might we change about section so that it becomes more useful to you?
 This makes the assessment more about the students than about you, which is appropriate.
 You might also go beyond the two-question format and ask students to give you input on aspects of your teaching.
 The following links bring up three survey forms that vary from simple to complex:

 Your faculty member or pedagogy instructor may already have a preferred midterm evaluation form for you to use.
 Double-check with your department.

-If you know students’ handwriting, you might recreate one of the above survey forms in an online survey tool such as SurveyMonkey or Zoomerang.
-Or you could pair up with another GSI teaching in the course and type up the results for each other’s section so that you don’t connect students with their handwriting.
+If you know students’ handwriting, you might recreate one of the above survey forms in an online survey tool such as SurveyMonkey or Google Forms (through bDrive under bConnected), or create an anonymous survey on your bCourses site (using the “Quizzes” feature).
 You need to assure students that you will protect their anonymity so that they know their comments won’t affect their grades.

 Administering the Midterm Evaluation

 Make sure that students know they are giving input about your section, not the entire course.
 They should not be evaluating the professor or elements of the course that are not under your authority.
-Don’t ask for input the day you give back midterm exams; responses might be affected by the grades students receive.
+Don’t ask for input the day you give back midterm exams or essays; responses might be affected by the grades students receive.

 Some first-time GSIs feel vulnerable doing a mid-semester evaluation.
 Try to approach it as a way to find out about student learning rather than as a referendum on you as a teacher — this will make it less daunting and keep the exercise on target.
 Tell your students you are interested in hearing how the section is going from their perspective.
 You want to make section meetings as useful as possible, so you would like to give them a chance to give input on the section.